tc39/notes/es6/2014-04/apr-9.md

 (Rafael Weinstein)

-RWS: The next step was spec text review.
+RWN: The next step was spec text review.

 YK: Reviewed but have feedback